Indiana Jones and the Temple of Doom: Plot

 Finding a temple and a complex of mine tunnels, they observe Thuggee cultists conducting a human sacrifice.
 The cult, which possesses three Sankara stones, is revealed to have brainwashed Singh and abducted the children of Mayapore, using them as slave labor to find the remaining stones.
 During Jones' attempt to retrieve the stones, the trio is captured.
 Thuggee high priest Mola Ram forces Jones to drink a potion that places him into a trance-like state, under which he prepares Willie for sacrifice.
-Short Round is briefly enslaved in the tunnels, but he escapes and intercepts Willie's sacrifice by freeing Jones from his trance, who in turn rescues Willie.
+Short Round is briefly enslaved in the tunnels, but he escapes and interrupts Willie's sacrifice by freeing Jones from his trance, allowing him to rescue Willie.

-The trio defeat multiple cultists, collect the Sankara stones and free Singh and the children, escaping an attempt by Mola Ram to drown them.
+The trio defeat multiple cultists, collect the Sankara stones, and free Singh and the children, escaping an attempt by Mola Ram to drown them.
 When he and his men ambush the trio on a rope bridge, Jones severs it with a sword, causing several cultists to fall into the crocodile-infested river far below.
 As Jones, Willie, Short Round, and Mola Ram struggle to climb up the broken bridge, Jones invokes the name of Shiva, triggering the stones to burn through his satchel.
-Two stones fall into the river; Mola Ram catches the third, but it burns his hand and he falls and is devoured by the crocodiles.
+Two stones fall into the river; Mola Ram catches the third, but it burns his hand and he falls to his death, being devoured by the crocodiles.

-Indy catches the stone with no ill effects and climbs up as a regiment of British Indian Army soldiers arrives, alerted by Singh, to defeat the remaining cultists.
+Jones catches the stone with no ill effects and climbs up as a regiment of British Indian Army soldiers arrives, alerted by Singh, to defeat the remaining cultists.
 Jones, Willie, and Short Round return to Mayapore to hand over the stone, and Jones and Willie embrace as the villagers celebrate its and their children's return.